TL;DR

 Is Google Business Profile a directory?

 Not in the traditional sense.
 Google Business Profile (formerly Google My Business) is Google's free owned-listing tool — contractors claim and manage their own business presence on Google Search and Google Maps.
 There is no editorial team curating which contractors appear; any business that meets Google's eligibility rules can claim a listing.
 ProFix Directory is an editorial directory with a defined verification process documented on /methodology.
 The two are different categories of product.
-Most Ohio homeowners use both: Google Maps for distance and reviews, an editorial directory like ProFix for license and permit verification.
+Many homeowners use both: Google Maps for distance and reviews, an editorial directory like ProFix for public-record evidence.

 Does Google Business Profile verify contractor licenses?

 Google introduced a 'License Verified' badge in some categories and states (notably plumbing, HVAC, and electrical in many US markets) through a third-party verification partner.
 Coverage varies by trade and metro, and the badge depth is not always equivalent to a state-board cross-check.
-ProFix Directory verifies every Ohio plumbing, HVAC, electrical, hydronics, fire-protection, and water-well listing against the Ohio Construction Industry Licensing Board (OCILB) or the relevant state board — the same source Ohio regulators use.
+ProFix Directory's board-verified-active license status is live today in 32 states — including California (CSLB), Texas (TDLR/TSBPE), Minnesota (DLI), Washington (L&I), Oregon (CCB), and Hawaii (DCCA) — with official board lookup links in the rest.

 How much does Google Business Profile cost contractors?

 Google Business Profile is free for contractors.
 The monetization happens elsewhere — Google Ads (Local Services Ads, Search Ads, Maps Ads) sit alongside organic profiles, and many contractors run paid campaigns to appear above organic results.
-ProFix Directory charges contractors $10–$35/year per metro for a basic listing plus an optional $99/year claim subscription.
-The two pricing models are structurally different: Google's free listing is monetized by ads above it, while ProFix's flat per-year fee is the entire economic relationship.
+ProFix Directory is also free for homeowners; contractors can optionally claim a listing for $99/year, and ProFix does not sell homeowner information into a lead marketplace.

 Are Google reviews the same as ProFix reviews?

 No. Google reviews are tied to a Google account and appear on the Google Business Profile and in Maps.
 Google's spam filtering catches some fake reviews and misses others.
-ProFix Directory does not run a competing review system; we link out to the contractor's Google profile where it exists and pair that with license, permit, and Secretary of State evidence.
-The two are complementary signals: Google reviews tell you how customers describe the contractor; ProFix tells you whether the credentials check out.
+ProFix Directory pairs first-party reviews and Google links with public-record evidence, board-verified-active license status where live, official board lookup links elsewhere, and Ohio permit data where available.
+The two are complementary signals: Google reviews tell you how customers describe the contractor; ProFix shows what evidence is available.

 Should I trust Google's 'Verified' checkmark on a Business Profile?

 Google's verification step confirms the business owner controls the address and phone — typically via a postcard, phone call, video, or email loop.
 That is a useful anti-impersonation check, but it is not a license check or a quality check.
 A scammer with a real address can pass Google verification.
-For licensed Ohio trades, layer Google verification with a state-license check (Ohio eLicense), a permit history check (ProFix permit leaderboards), and a Secretary of State filing check before hiring.
+For licensed trades, layer Google verification with an official state-license check, ProFix evidence where available, and Ohio permit history when the job is in Ohio.

-Should an Ohio contractor claim their Google Business Profile?
+Should a contractor claim their Google Business Profile?

 Yes, absolutely.
 A claimed Google Business Profile is one of the highest-leverage free things any contractor can do — it controls their hours, photos, services, and how they respond to reviews on the largest search surface in the world.
 Claiming a Google Business Profile is not a substitute for being in ProFix Directory, and being in ProFix is not a substitute for a Google profile.
 They serve different roles.

-Why is ProFix Directory only in Ohio while Google is global?
+Is ProFix Directory national while Google is global?

 Sources and what we got wrong